jfredett/hazel/LOG.md

 I got everything pushed up onto `main`, switched the branch over, and need to just do a few more cleanup tasks before I can set the repo to open.

+## 2147

+Added a LICENSE (AGPLv3), README, and uncommented the next tier of `perft`, which is failing due to unimplemented `EP_CAPTURE` in the `src/ply/make.rs` module.

+For now, it's good enough to go live I think.
+I still need to chase out some dependabot warnings, but that shouldn't be too hard.